-BUFFALO, N.Y. — A close look at some of the costumes worn by the actors in Broadway play "Hamilton" shows the costume designer was keen on details.
+BUFFALO, N.Y. — A close look at some of the costumes worn by the actors in Broadway musical "Hamilton" shows the costume designer was keen on details.

-Before one of the shows in Buffalo playing at Shea's Performing Arts Center, Two on Your Side got to see the costumes worn by Alexander Hamilton, Thomas Jefferson, Eliza Schuyler and a soldier in the female ensemble.
+Before one of the shows in Buffalo playing at Shea's Performing Arts Center, 2 On Your Side got to see the costumes worn by Alexander Hamilton, Thomas Jefferson, Eliza Schuyler and a soldier in the female ensemble.

 Michelle Cross is the wardrobe supervisor.